MisterJulsen/MinecraftCommunityServer/rules.md

 ## Public areas
 - ### Usage
   Public areas are accessible to all players.
-Respect the existing infrastructure and structures and do not change anything without consultation.
+Respect the existing infrastructure and structures and do not change anything without permission.
+Avoid destruction.
 - ### Coordination
   Major changes or construction projects in public areas (e.g. streets, train stations) must be coordinated in advance with the community or the server management.
 - ### Design and functionality